MikeHopley/ftl-ships-strategy/index.md

 ## Stealth C

+Plan your jumps carefully, to avoid being forced into asteroid fields and suns.
+Look for flexible routes, so you can avoid these hazards without losing beacons.
+Asteroid fields are not as deadly as you might think, however, because the asteroid frequency is based on your shields system level.

 Put the Slug in piloting.
 I slightly prefer the Rock on weapons, because the central location offsets their slow movement.
 The Human can start in doors, and quickly move to engines.